JSAbrahams/mamba/docs/spec/keywords.md

 `type`  | When constructing an interface (abstract base class) or type alias `class` | Denote a class
-`isa`   | Check whether an object is instance of a class `isnta` | Check whether an object is not instance of a class `when`  | Conditional types
+`isa`   | Check whether an object is instance of a class `when`  | Conditional types

 ## Classes and Utils